-Project team shared understanding
+The project team shared understanding

-This aspect comes down to the quality of the cross-team communication.
+This aspect comes down to the quality of cross-team communication.
 Having everyone on the same page is the most important and the most difficult part of delivering a good product.
 We can use tools like Jira or Trello (we use Jira), but those are only tools — so if you put the wrong information in it or if the information in it is interpreted differently by each team member, then we have a situation.

-As much as development needs the technical specification and documentation, the tool shouldn’t be the focus.
+As much as development needs technical specification and documentation, the tool shouldn’t be the focus.
 For humans, there’s no better tool for understanding each other than a common language, so it seems to me we should practice this as much as we can.
-We need this practice to start recognizing that we lack the skill of understanding others perspectives and handling biases as a team.
+We need this practice to start recognizing that we lack the skill of understanding others' perspectives and handling biases as a team.

 If we use simple language and explain what needs to be done successfully, this means we understand it enough and, as a consequence, we can talk about it in a much simpler way.

 If we can’t say it in a simple way, we might need to understand it better.
-For us, this manifested as over-engineering the process or the specifications to replace this understanding — with the respect to both because those are very important factors.
+For us, this manifested as over-engineering the process or the specifications to replace this understanding — with respect to both because those are very important factors.

 To sum it all up